seiyria/drakkar/_other/unused.md

 {% assign all_unused  = site.data.unused.all_unused %}

-Kingdom of Drakkar has a lot of unused sprites in the game data.
+Kingdom of Drakkar has a lot of unused sprites in the game data (some of these may be visible on npcs, but are not obtainable to players).
 Check them out:

 <div class="row">